Posted in

 Where to Get Free Hotel Vouchers in Wisconsin

-Here are some organizations and agencies that can help people experiencing homelessness access hotel vouchers or emergency shelter in Wisconsin:
+Here are some organizations and agencies that can help homeless families with hotel vouchers or emergency shelter in Wisconsin:

 1. Wisconsin Department of Children and Families (DCF)

-DCF oversees several homelessness prevention and housing support programs.
+DCF operates several homelessness prevention and housing support programs.
 Families or individuals in crisis can contact their county human services office for help accessing temporary housing or vouchers.

 2. Continuum of Care (CoC) Programs

-Wisconsin is divided into regional Continuum of Care networks that coordinate services for people experiencing homelessness.
+Wisconsin is divided into regional Continuum of Care networks that runs services for people experiencing homelessness.
 CoCs can provide hotel vouchers when shelters are unavailable.

 You can find your local CoC contact information here: https://www.wiboscoc.org